My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Monday, 27 January 2025Nah.
 NIL and the Transfer Portal won't change college sports.
 I've heard that.
 Yeah, nothing says School Spirit like a 23-year-old kid purchasing a $300K Lamborghini and then transferring to another school the next year.

 You can also buy a national championship with enough NIL money.
 Ohio State did.
 They built themselves a mercenary army, the best money could buy.
-Surprise, They Won.
-But, they had better enjoy this title.
-The Texas Schools have a LOT more money and they are coming.
+Surprise, they won.
+They had better enjoy this title.
+The Texas Schools have a LOT more money; they are coming.

 Let the spending begin!

-He has plans for immigration, energy, the economy, military strength, the evils of DEI and CRT, and government corruption.
+He has plans for immigration, energy, the economy, military strength, the evils of DEI and CRT, and government corruption, which I agree with.
+How he implements them will be a shit-show, I'm sure.

-I hope he can return this country to common sense thinking.
-Tonight was a good start.
+I hope he can return this country to common-sense thinking but he has none.

 I do not like waiting.
 I never have.
 I like getting things done.
 I'm aggressive about it.

-Sitting around waiting on other people is particularly painful.
-I want to know what's next and I want to know NOW!
+Sitting around waiting for other people is particularly painful.
+I want to know what's next, and I want to know NOW!

-Whatever I have to do or need to do, I want to do.
+Whatever I need to do, I want to do.
 I will handle it.
 I want to get shit done so I can live my life on my terms.

 Well.
 This is cryptic.